Skip to content

 Flugplatz Johannisthal was one of Germany’s first commercial airfields when it opened to the public in September 1909.
 We passed by bike a few times on our way to Adlershof, and we always wondered what it would look like from inside the fences.

-We knew about the abandoned Flugplatz Johannisthal for years and even tried to find our way a few years ago.
+We had known about the abandoned Flugplatz Johannisthal for years and had even tried to find our way there a few years ago.
 Still, we only made it in early January 2021.

 Schloss Schulzendorf: One of the locations from Queen’s Gambit